 Why Aliens Still Matters to me

-40 years later, Aliens is still one of the greatest sequels ever made.
+My favorite movie of all time is Aliens.
+40 later, Aliens is still one of the greatest sequels ever made.
 Jim and his team pulled the same trick with Terminator 2: Judgment Day, but Aliens endures because of its emotional core.
 I believe I with many others can feel the bond between Ripley and Newt.
 It's heartbreaking and the maternal themes mirrored by the Alien Queen and her eggs set the stage for one of cinema’s greatest showdowns.
 Watching when Ripley's exploding eggs and fire covering her entire nest is very emotional.

 I had the opportunity to get to know Paul Weston who was the stunt coordinator for Aliens and also played one of the aliens in the movie.
 He's absolutely incredible and very British.